abhidj0090/calcomp/exampleSite/content/english/blog/a-comparative-study-of-tagore-s-dharma-and-gandhi-s-sudharo-copy.md

 author = "Aratrika Ganguly"
-author_bio = "Aratrika Ganguly is one of the founder members of CC1919 and currently is a research scholar at the dept. of Comparative Indian Language and Literature" date = 2020-11-22T06:52:36Z description = "ative Study of Tagore's 'Dharma' and Gandhi's 'Sudharo'." draft = true image = "/images/bruno-7kpvcsybzdi-unsplash.jpg" image_webp = "/images/bruno-7kpvcsybzdi-unsplash.webp" tags = ["Gandhian Studies"] title = "A Comparative Study of Tagore's Dharma and Gandhi's Sudharo-(copy)"
+author_bio = "Aratrika Ganguly is one of the founder members of CC1919 and currently is a research scholar at the dept. of Comparative Indian Language and Literature" date = 2020-11-22T06:52:36Z description = "An interview with Manohar Mouli Biswas on the question of Dalit Struggles in Benagli Society" draft = true image = "/images/bruno-7kpvcsybzdi-unsplash.jpg" image_webp = "/images/bruno-7kpvcsybzdi-unsplash.webp" tags = ["Dalit"] title = "An interview with Manohar Mouli Biswas on the question of Dalit Struggles in Benagli Society"

 +++
 The eminent Nobel Laureate, Rabindranath Tagore (1861-1941), on his visit to China during 1924 delivered some very important and these lectures have been collected as _Talks in China_ (1924).
 Before Tagore delivered his lecture, the President of the Universities association Peking, Liang Chi Chao, gave his inaugural lecture.
 During this he said